Cepher-Bible/Kjv-Style-Covenant-Just/OLD-TESTAMENT/TORAH/GENESIS.md

 and let them be for signs, and for seasons, and for days and years:

-\v 15 And let them be for lights in the hammered sky of the heaven to give light upon the earth — and it was so.
+\v 15 And let them be for lights in the hammered sky of the heaven to give light upon the earth, and it was so.

 \v 16 And God made the two great lights; the greater light to rule the day,